Pastures and Pastors: Theology in the Paddock

 Film Screening: who are my people?

-Join us November 2016 for a screening of who are my people?
+Join us November 10, 2017 for a screening of Who Are My People?
 “Who Are My People?” depicts how the world’s energy firms like Solar Millennium, meet their match in a small group of Native American elders, in the Mojave desert.
 “Who Are My People?” is a documentary film on the current and controversial topic of the build out of large solar renewable plants in the deserts of the West.
 “Who Are My People?” pays homage to a previous generation and attracts those with memories of why the environment is important.
 Join us for a evening conversation on how green energy is not always the best energy for all.

 Film Screening: The Doctrine of Discovery: In the Name of Christ